Mercutio3/constructor-uni-coursework/README.md

 ## src-os

 Mandatory homework assignments for the "Operating Systems" class.
 They deal mostly with low-level C programming.
 Topics covered include environment variables, reading terminal input, POSIX synchronization, memory mapping, client-server programming, and event loop programming.
 I particularly enjoyed solving these problems.

+## src-se_project

+Source code for my fourth semester class "Software Engineering" project.
+We were tasked with writing a python library that implements a Datacube object and processes Rasdaman queries.
+The three sprints are separated into their own folders and each have their own README files, since I worked with a different partner on each.
+Sprint 2 is by far the most feature-complete and robust implementation.

 # Future Plans
 I am now much more experienced and familiar with coding than when I first solved these exercises.
 While uploading and organizing my code in this repository, I had the opportunity to look back at my code.
 I was able to find numerous things I would like to change.